-ENVIRONMENTAL
+ENVIRONMENTAL JUSTICE

 The environment is never a purely natural category — it is shaped by power, capital, and political will.
 Environmental justice examines the unequal distribution of ecological harm, asking why certain communities bear the greatest burdens of pollution, displacement, and climate disruption.
 This collection explores the visual and philosophical languages through which ecological crisis is represented, contested, and sometimes obscured.